specs-feup/clava/README.md

 For a sample of Clava examples, please click [here](https://github.com/specs-feup/clava-examples/).

 To build Clava, please check the [ClavaWeaver](https://github.com/specs-feup/clava/tree/master/ClavaWeaver) project folder.

+# Troubleshooting

+## Error 'Invalid or corrupt jarfile'

+Check if you have at least Java 11 installed, this is the minimum version.

+## Error 'missing libtinfo.so.5'

+On Fedora >28 systems this can be solved by installing the package `ncurses-compat-libs`

 # configuring eclipse